bsu-cs315/P1-Projectile-Launch/README.md

 Iteration 2 Reflection:
 Overall, this iteration was pretty straight-forward.
 Implementing the sound and HUD was really simple.
 As far as the multiple projectiles, that was a little more difficult.
 I had to figure out a way to instantiate the projectile without just making it a child node of the Level scene.
 Once getting all the nitty gritty details figured out it was pretty simple to implement.

+Iteration 3 Reflection:

 Self-assessment:
-- [x] D-1: The repository link is submitted to Canvas before the project deadline.
+- [ ] D-1: The repository link is submitted to Canvas before the project deadline.
-- [x] D-2: The repository contains a <code>README.md</code> file in its top-level directory.
+- [X] D-2: The repository contains a <code>README.md</code> file in its top-level directory.
-- [x] D-3: The project content is eligible for an <a href="https://www.esrb.org/ratings-guide/">ESRB Rating</a> of M or less.
+- [X] D-3: The project content is eligible for an <a href="https://www.esrb.org/ratings-guide/">ESRB Rating</a> of M or less.
-- [x] C-1: Your repository is well-formed, with an appropriate <code>.gitignore</code> file and no unnecessary files tracked.
+- [X] C-1: Your repository is well-formed, with an appropriate <code>.gitignore</code> file and no unnecessary files tracked.
-- [x] C-2: Your release is tagged using <a href="https://semver.org/">semantic versioning</a> where the major version is zero, the minor version is the iteration number, and the patch version is incremented as usual for each change made to the minor version, and the release name matches the release tag.
+- [ ] C-2: Your release is tagged using <a href="https://semver.org/">semantic versioning</a> where the major version is zero, the minor version is the iteration number, and the patch version is incremented as usual for each change made to the minor version, and the release name matches the release tag.
-- [x] C-3: You have a clear legal right to use all incorporated assets, and the licenses for all third-party assets are tracked in the <code>README.md</code> file.
+- [X] C-3: You have a clear legal right to use all incorporated assets, and the licenses for all third-party assets are tracked in the <code>README.md</code> file.
-- [x] C-4: The <code>README.md</code> contains instructions for how to play the game or such instructions are incorporated into the game itself.
+- [X] C-4: The <code>README.md</code> contains instructions for how to play the game or such instructions are incorporated into the game itself.
-- [x] C-5: The project content is eligible for an <a href="https://www.esrb.org/ratings-guide/">ESRB Rating</a> of T or less.
+- [X] C-5: The project content is eligible for an <a href="https://www.esrb.org/ratings-guide/">ESRB Rating</a> of T or less.
-- [x] C-6: The projectile and targets are shown with 2D graphics.
-- [x] C-7: The game plays an appropriate sound effect when the projectile is fired.
+- [X] C-6: The game starts on a title screen.
+Interacting with the title screen moves the player into the gameplay screen.
-- [x] B-1: The <code>README.md</code> file contains a personal reflection on the iteration and self-evaluation, as defined above.
+- [ ] B-1: The <code>README.md</code> file contains a personal reflection on the iteration and self-evaluation, as defined above.
-- [x] B-2: The playable game is published to GitHub Pages and linked from the <code>README.md</code> file.
+- [X] B-2: The playable game is published to GitHub Pages and linked from the <code>README.md</code> file.
-- [x] B-3: Earn one star.
+- [ ] B-3: Earn one star.
-- [x] A-1: Earn three stars.
+- [ ] A-1: Earn three stars.
-- [x] ⭐ The player has a small inventory of projectiles, and only one can be launched at a time.
-- [x] ⭐ The background and ground use 2D graphics.
-- [x] ⭐ A <abbr title="Heads-Up Display">HUD</abbr> shows the current game state such as the score and number of projectiles remaining.

-This project deserves an A.
+- [ ] ⭐ When the game is over, the player can interact to take the game back to the title screen, from which the game can be played again.
+- [ ] ⭐ Use an <code>AnimationPlayer</code> or <code>Tween</code> to add some pop to the user-interface.
+- [ ] ⭐ The source code complies with our adopted style guide.

 ## Third-Party Assets
 All images used are from the [Physics Assets Pack](https://www.kenney.nl/assets/physics-assets)